 Ductless Space Conditioning: How Does It Work?

-Now you may be thinking, “Without any ductwork, how does a ductless air conditioner heat and cool my home?”
 Ductless HVAC systems contain two mechanisms.
 The first, an indoor air handler, is placed in a room or area you are looking to heat or cool.
-Typically mounted high on a wall or ceiling (floor models available), the indoor air handler communicates with an outdoor condensing unit over a small channel, keeping your home or office cool during the summer and warm during the winter.
+Typically mounted high on a wall or ceiling (floor models available), the indoor air handler communicates with an outdoor condensing unit over a small channel, keeping your home or office cool during the summer and warm in the winter.

-Because the condensing unit is located outdoors, you are able to accurately control the temperature of your rooms inside while keeping unwanted noises outside.
-Sounds great, right?
+Because the condensing unit located outdoors, you can accurately control the temperature of your rooms inside while keeping unwanted noise outside.
 Now that you know how a ductless space conditioner operates, it’s time to weigh the pros and cons.

 Pros and Cons of a Ductless Space Conditioner

-There are many great features a ductless heating and cooling system offers, including:
+There are many features a ductless heating and cooling system offers, including:

-- Energy efficiency – According to the U.S. Department of Energy, ductwork in traditional HVAC systems accounts for 25 to 40 percent of your heating and cooling system’s energy consumption.
-Cut down costs by making the switch to a ductless space conditioner.
+- Energy efficiency – According to the U.S. Department of Energy, ductwork in traditional HVAC systems accounts for 25 to 40 percent of your heating and cooling system’s power consumption.

-- Smaller units – Ductless units are smaller in size than traditional HVAC equipment, measuring approximately seven inches in depth.
+- Smaller units – Ductless space conditioning units are smaller in size than traditional HVAC equipment, measuring approximately seven inches in depth.

-- Less sound – Since the outdoor condensing unit is located outside (typically around 15 yards from your indoor air handler), loud noises are kept to a minimum.
+- Less noise – Since the outdoor condensing unit is outside (typically around 15 yards from your indoor air handler), loud noises are minimal.

-- Flexible interior design – Ductless systems are smaller, sleeker, and can be placed in a few different locations.
+- Flexible interior design – Ductless systems are smaller, sleeker, and can in different locations.
 Attach the indoor air handler high on a wall, flush into a drop down ceiling, or find a great floor model.

-Although a ductless AC system might seem like a sexy alternative to traditional HVAC equipment with ductwork, there are a few drawbacks you should be aware of.
+Although a ductless AC system might seem like a perfect alternative to traditional HVAC equipment with ductwork, there are a few drawbacks.

-- Higher initial cost – Even though a ductless space conditioner operates at higher efficiency levels than traditional HVAC methods, the initial cost is much higher.
-A ductless heating and cooling system costs approximately $1,500 – 2000 per ton of cooling capacity, or roughly twice the amount of similar sized window units.
+- Higher initial cost – Even though a ductless air conditioner operates at higher efficiency levels than traditional HVAC methods, the initial cost is much greater.
+A ductless heating and cooling system cost approximately $1,500 – $2000 per ton of cooling capacity, or roughly twice the amount of similar sized window air conditioning units.